SebastianMuzalewski/SebastianMuzalewski/README.md

 <img alt="Stackoveflow Social"src="https://camo.githubusercontent.com/27304ac2b067007986768190c77ebec604654ed1f65d6550f8e8d64d0e47837b/68747470733a2f2f696d672e736869656c64732e696f2f7374617469632f76313f6d6573736167653d537461636b6f766572666c6f77266c6f676f3d737461636b6f766572666c6f77266c6162656c3d26636f6c6f723d464537413136266c6f676f436f6c6f723d7768697465266c6162656c436f6c6f723d267374796c653d666f722d7468652d6261646765" />

 https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#github-stats-card

-👨🏻‍💻  About Me
-💡  I like to explore new technologies and develop software solutions and quick hacks.
-🎓  I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.
-🌱  I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
-✍️  In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.
-💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
-✉️  You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.
-📄  Please have a look at my Résumé for more details about me.
-I'm open to feedback and suggestions!

 - 🔍 I’m looking for a [Season | Year | Co-op ] position related to [ field('s) of study ]
 - 💻 For job offers and opportunities reach out to me on [LinkedIn](https://www.linkedin.com/in/sebastian-muzalewski/) or email me at smuzalew@gmail.com